D3lyth/all-i-want-for-christmas/README.md

 - As a new site user, I would like to register as a new user, so that I can begin using the christmas gift app.
 - As a new site user, I would like to start adding gifts to my list by gift name, recipient, cost and where to buy, so that I can keep a record of what I need to buy.
-- As a new site user, I would like to see all the gifts I have added to my list, so that I can see what gift ideas I alreaady have.
+- As a new site user, I would like to see all the gifts I have added to my list, so that I can see what gift ideas I already have.
 - As a new site user, I would like to edit my gift, so that I can correct any mistakes I may have made when inputting the information.
 - As a new site user, I would like to delete my gift, so that I can remove from my list so that I know that I don't need to buy it anymore.
 - As a new site user, I would like to add new gifts to my list, so that I can keep track of ideas that I might have for gifts for various people.